 Prior to referral into the program, potential participants will spend two-to-five days at UCLA consulting with a multidisciplinary team of TBI and PTSD specialists to ensure the intensive program is the most appropriate treatment option.

-Participants in the program will receive the personalized care for which UCLA Operation Mend is known.
-All care, travel and accommodations are arranged for and provided at no cost to Operation Mend patients and their families.
-In addition, patients and family members will be picked up at the gate of the airplane upon arrival and transported to and from their hotel and all activities and appointments.
+Participants in the program will receive the personalized care for which UCLA Health Operation Mend is known.
+For those participating in the on-site program, all care, travel and accommodations are arranged for and provided at no cost to service members/ veterans and their caregivers, including pick-up from the airport upon arrival and transportation to and from the hotel and to all activities and appointments.
 Following the onsite three-week program, participants will take part in an additional three weeks of provider-facilitated peer-to-peer support via telehealth to continue refining skills and building community.
+For those participating in the three-week Virtual Intensive Treatment Program, all necessary materials will be sent directly to the participants' homes.

-Our three-week intensive clinical program onsite is designed to provide support, education, healing and wellness, and includes:
+Our three-week intensive treatment program is designed to promote healing and wellness through:

 About Warrior Care Network™ (WCN)